ABOUT FALL KILL

 Rooted in classical realism, Jenna Pyzowski’s practice shifted towards ceramics while attending the Maryland Institute College of Art for painting.
 Her work, which spans figurative sculpture, observational drawing, and functional pottery, explores the presence and absence of the human body.

 Since earning her BFA in Ceramics in 2018, Jenna has structured art practice around firing wood kilns, particularly anagama kilns.
-She prefers the natural accumulation and melting of ash over glazed surfaces and seeks to capture marks left behind by the flame.
+She prefers the natural accumulation & melting of ash over glazed surfaces and seeks to capture marks left behind by the flame.

 Christine Liao is a ceramic artist and instructor.
 As an artist, she is continually exploring the relationship between form and surface, creating work that balances curiosity, texture, and intention.
 As an instructor, her goal is to help students gain confidence, develop strong skills, and discover their own creative voice.